Offline and stand-alone applications (like classroom demos)#

-If you head out to the cabin for the weekend, for example, where there is no Internet connect (so no NTP) and you would still like to use your Shake, you will need to:
+Are heading out to the cabin for the weekend, for example, where there is no Internet connection.

-Third, once you have ssh-ed into the Raspberry Shake, set the date of your laptop to coincide with the system time on the Raspberry Shake (e.g., using the ‘date –set’ option).
+Log in to your Raspberry Shake via SSH (How to access your Raspberry Shake’s computer via ssh) and run the following command in order to set the date of your Raspberry Shake to coincide with the UTC system time on your laptop (e.g., using the ‘date –set’ option).
 For example,

 $ sudo date --set "25 Sep 2013 15:00:00"

-Finally, open Swarm, for instance, and connect normally.
+Finally, open Swarm and connect normally.
 Click here for a tutorial on how to use Swarm.